Article in brief:

 Although FDA recently reported that duodenoscopes featuring a disposable component can reduce the infection risk (compared to the older conventional models), these newer models are not panaceas, and appropriate measures can be adopted to improve patient safety.

-More specifically, this review identified submitted FDA reports describing two specific adverse events associated with the use of a newer duodenoscope model featuring a single-use endcap: (1) the endcap becoming detached and falling off into the patient’s GI tract, oral cavity or airway; and (2) mucosal injuries in the esophagus, stomach, and duodenum, including lacerations (sometimes with associated bleeding).
+More specifically, this review identified submitted FDA reports describing two specific adverse events associated with the use of a newer duodenoscope model featuring a single-use endcap: (1) detachment of the endcap, causing it to fall off into the patient’s GI tract, oral cavity or airway; and (2) mucosal injuries in the esophagus, stomach, and duodenum, including lacerations (sometimes with associated bleeding).
 The risk of such mucosal injuries can reportedly increase during activation of suction when withdrawing the duodenoscope.

-Staff training and education is crucial to prevent these two adverse events, including review of the manufacturer’s instructions and user manual to ensure the safe use of the duodenoscope (e.g., when suctioning) and the proper attachment of the disposable endcap prior to the procedure (known as endoscopic retrograde cholangiopancreatography, or ERCP).
+Staff training and education is crucial to prevent these two adverse events, including review of the manufacturer’s instructions and user manual to ensure the safe use of the duodenoscope (e.g., when suctioning) and the proper attachment of the disposable endcap prior to the ERCP procedure.

 Additional updated endoscope-related guidance includes healthcare facilities considering adoption of at least one of four “supplemental measure,” first published by FDA in 2015 and which include sterilization, to enhance the reprocessing of duodenoscopes (including likely also the reprocessing of the newer models with a disposable endcap).
 Application of these supplemental measures to improve the safety of other types of flexible endoscopes may also be considered (consistent with the device’s labeling, as clinically warranted, and when feasible).